Charlotte Fence Installation Pricing: A Realistic June 2026 Estimate

 How long does fence installation take in Charlotte?

-For a standard residential lot, most professional crews finish in two to three days.
-The first day is for setting posts in concrete, which needs at least 24 hours to cure.
-The second and third days are for hanging the rails, pickets, and gates.
+For a standard residential yard, a professional crew can usually finish the job in two to three days.
+The first day is for setting posts in concrete, which needs time to cure.
+The second and third days are for hanging the rails and pickets.

 Do I need a permit for fence installation in Charlotte?